souravrevo/Fast-Wifi-Android-App/README.md

 =====================

 Description:<br>
 Fast-Wifi application skips the process of traditional Wi-Fi scanning and connection.
 It first footprints a location and then connects to the best Wi-Fi AP based on the footprint at that location.
-We can footprint multiple locations and connect to Wi-Fi in time and energy efficient way.
+We can footprint multiple locations and connect to Wi-Fi in time and energy efficient way. <br><br>
 Features: <br>
 1. Footprinting of location <br>
 2. Motion sensor support<br>